 May 1971: UH is invited to the Southwest Conference

 On the morning of May 3, 1971, in a conference room in College Station, the University of Houston had one of its biggest athletics moments ever.
-Athletics Director Harry Fouke and Dr. Martin Wright, UH’s faculty representative, were hurried into a meeting already in progress and were given the news that UH had just been invited to join the Southwest Conference.
+Athletics Director Harry Fouke and Dr. Martin Wright, UH’s faculty representative, were hurried into a meeting already in progress and were told that UH had just been invited to join the Southwest Conference.

 Big smiles flashed across both of their faces as Dr. Wright thanked the men in the room and immediately accepted the invitation.
 The 14-month process that began with an unexpected phone call ended with the league’s faculty representatives voting unanimously to accept UH as their ninth member.